-Listed funds are established in Jersey under a fast-track authorisation process.
-This process requires you to be notified that the JFSC views this fund as suitable therefore only for professional or experienced investors, or those who have taken appropriate professional advice.
+The Company has been established in Jersey as a listed fund under a fast-track authorisation process.
+It is suitable therefore only for professional or experienced investors, or those who have taken appropriate professional advice.

-Regulatory requirements which may be deemed necessary by the JFSC for the protection of retail or inexperienced investors do not apply to listed funds.
-By investing in this fund you will be deemed to be acknowledging that you are a professional or experienced investor, or have taken appropriate professional advice, and accept the reduced requirements accordingly.
+Regulatory requirements which may be deemed necessary for the protection of retail or inexperienced investors do not apply to listed funds.
+By investing in the Company, you will be deemed to be acknowledging that you are a professional or experienced investor, or have taken appropriate professional advice, and accept the reduced requirements accordingly.

-You are wholly responsible for ensuring that all aspects of this fund are acceptable to you.
+You are wholly responsible for ensuring that all aspects of the Company are acceptable to you.
 Investment in listed funds may involve special risks that could lead to a loss of all or a substantial portion of such investment.
-Unless you fully understand and accept the nature of this fund and the potential risks inherent in this fund you should not invest in this fund.
+Unless you fully understand and accept the nature of the Company and the potential risks inherent in this Company you should not invest in the Company.
+Your attention is drawn to the Risk Factors on pages 13 to 24.

-Further information in relation to the regulatory treatment of listed funds domiciled in Jersey may be found on the website of the JFSC at www.jerseyfsc.org.
-Without limitation, neither the contents of the JFSC's website (or any other website) nor the contents of any website accessible from the hyperlinks on the JFSC's website (or any other website) is incorporated into or forms part of this document.
+Further information in relation to the regulatory treatment of listed funds domiciled in Jersey may be found on the website of the Jersey Financial Services Commission at www.jerseyfsc.org.